 - Campus Safety will post notification on campus buildings.

 - Vehicles are not to be returned until after the blue lights are extinguished.

 - Residents must pre-arrange with others to have their vehicles moved for them in the event that they’re away from campus when plowing is required.

 - Administration, Staff, Adjunct Professors - White, or yellow only in Butler, Facilities Services, Dwyer, O’Shea, Castellani, DePaul, Kiernan and University Dr. lots

 - Full-Time Faculty - Blue, or yellow

-- Resident Students — Yellow spaces only in DePaul, O’Shea, Dwyer 24 hour, or Apartment parking lots
+- Resident Students — Yellow spaces only in DePaul, O’Shea, Dwyer “B”, or Eagle Circle lots

-- Visitors - Any yellow color space on campus
+- Visitors - Any space according to your visitor’s permit

-- Accessible Parking — Any identified Accessible parking space, or yellow
+- Accessible Parking — Any identified Accessible parking space in any open parking lot.

 Niagara University is not responsible for fire, theft, loss or damage of any kind to any vehicle or contents thereof while on university property.
 All information in this document is subject to change.